rē•considering How We Eat: Why Eating Local is Always in Season

 - Pay attention to what’s on display at the grocery store.
 Often what is in season will be front and center.

 - If you are ordering grocery delivery, check if there is local produce, meat, fish, dairy, or egg section that you can order from.

 - Ask around locally or do some research to see if there is a local CSA (Community Supported Agriculture).

 - If you don’t have the bandwidth to cook, look into a food delivery service or a local restaurant that uses seasonal produce.

 - It doesn’t have to be all-or-nothing.
-Start with sourcing certain staples locally and see how it goes.
+Start with certain sourcing staples locally and see how it goes.
 She recommends starting with local produce, dairy, eggs, fish, and/or meat.

 What are Food Deserts?

 Unfortunately, fresh and local foods aren’t available to people living in all geographic regions, and even according to socioeconomic status.
 These zones with less access to healthy foods like fruits and vegetables are known as “food deserts.”
 “Food deserts can be described as geographic areas where residents’ access to affordable, healthy food options — especially fresh fruits and vegetables— is restricted or nonexistent due to the absence of grocery stores within convenient traveling distance.
-The other defining characteristic of food deserts is socio-economic: that is, they are most commonly found in Black and Brown communities and low-income areas, where many people don’t have cars),” Chef Carla explains using data from the Food Empowerment Project.
+The other defining characteristic of food deserts is socio-economic: they are most commonly found in Black and Brown communities and low-income areas, where many people don’t have cars).”
+Chef Carla explains using data from the Food Empowerment Project.